societyinforisk/blog/content/blog/new-sira-discourse.md

 There are plenty of places in the SIRA Discourse to leave feedback and engage directly with the Board.

-We encourge folks to help us kick the tyres, suggest new features and file bug reports as you come across things that just don't look right.
+We encourage folks to help us kick the tyres, suggest new features and file bug reports as you come across things that just don't look right.